 CEO's statement

-CEO's statement

 CHAIRMAN'S statement

-Company Information

-and Properties Overview

-Company Information

-And Properties Overvie
+CHAIRMA

 We are

 Ovoca Gold is an AIM-quoted and ESM-quoted gold exploration and mine development company focused on gold and silver deposits in Russia.

 Our mission

 Ovoca will deliver shareholder value through targeted exploration, resource expansion and mine development by maximizing the use of our human capital while minimizing the use of our financial resources.